skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 You may also use another function `leave(conversation: SKYConversation, completion: ((Error?) -> Void)?)`.
 Documnetaion [here](http://cocoadocs.org/docsets/SKYKitChat/0.0.1/Classes/SKYChatExtension.html#//api/name/leaveConversation:completion:).

 ## Part 6 - Trigger a typing event
-The `SKYChatKit` provide a function for sending the typing indicator to the conversation participants.
+The `SKYChatKit` provides a function for sending the typing indicator to the conversation participants.
 The users in the convseration can know who is now typing.

 Part 6.1 (In `MessagesViewController.swift`) [Jump to code](https://github.com/skygear-demo/swift-chat-demo/blob/master/Swift%20Chat%20Demo/MessagesViewController.swift#L186-L200)
 ```swift